exogen/graphbrainz/docs/extensions/README.md

 If it is an object, then it should be the same shape as the argument to [mergeSchemas][].
-It will be passed to [mergeSchemas][] with the current GraphBrainz schema prepended to the `schemas` property for you.
+It will be passed to [mergeSchemas][] with the current GraphBrainz schema prepended to the `schemas` property automatically.

-If is a function, it should accept `schema` and `options` arguments and return a new schema.
+If it is a function, it should accept `schema` and `options` arguments and return a new schema.
 Use this if you’d like to perform custom schema extension logic.
 In most cases, you should use an object instead.

 ### Example